crsmi/dataquest-projects/README.md

 # DataQuest Projects

 These are guided projects that I have worked on through the [DataQuest](http://www.dataquest.io) platform.
-I have earned a [Data Analyst Certificate](https://www.dataquest.io/view_cert/GZELEICN10D6CCSNON26/) through this platform and am working on the Data Science Certificate.
+I have earned a [Data Analyst Certificate](https://www.dataquest.io/view_cert/GZELEICN10D6CCSNON26/) through this platform and am working on completing the Data Scientist Certificate.